UniversalDevicesInc-PG3/udi-poly-notification/POLYGLOT_CONFIG.md

 ## UD Portal

 These send messages to the UD Portal which are received by the UD Mobile app.

-TODO: More instructions here.
+You crease service nodes, or use the UD Mobile node which is always created and uses the main portal_api_key Custom Config Parameter.

 ## Telegram